etjump/documentation/docs/server/admin_system.md

 ## deletelevel
 `!deletelevel [level]`
 Deletes a level.
-Finds every user with that level and sets them to level 0.
+Users who are currently set to deleted level will be set to level 0.

 __Flag:__ A